josephfrazier/prettier_d/README.md

 same way you would use `prettier` and it will delegate to the background server.
 It will load a [separate instance][change220] of prettier for each working directory to make sure settings are kept local.
-If prettier is found in the current working directories `node_modules` folder, then this version of prettier is going to be used.
+If prettier is found in the current working directory's `node_modules` folder, then this version of prettier is going to be used.
 Otherwise, the version of prettier that ships with `prettier_d` is used as a fallback.